verteva/django-clamav-s3-file-storage-backend/README.md

 ## Installation

 Standard python installation:
-        python setup.py install
+        `python setup.py install`
-... or install using pip:
+or install using pip:
-        pip install django-clamav-s3-file-storage-backend
+        `pip install django-clamav-s3-file-storage-backend`.

 ## Configuration

-This storage backend is a drop in replacement for S3Boto3Storage.
+This storage backend is a drop in replacement for `S3Boto3Storage`.

 ## Tests